 How we Stop Stalking and Get Justice for Victims

-Stalking is not just unsettling — it’s a serious criminal offence.
-While police involvement is often the first step, sometimes it isn’t enough.
-That’s where we come in.
+Stalking is not just unsettling, it is a serious criminal offence.
+While police involvement is often the first step, sometimes it is not enough.
+That is where we come in.
 Our Anti-Stalking Services offer real, tangible support when you need it most.

-If you’re reporting a stalker to the authorities, collecting solid evidence is essential.
-This can include recordings, screenshots, messages, photos — anything that paints a clear picture of what's happening.
-Keeping a detailed log of incidents helps too, though we understand this can be emotionally draining.
+If you are reporting a stalker to the authorities, collecting solid evidence is essential.
+This can include recordings, screenshots, messages, photos, or anything else that paints a clear picture of what is happening.
+Keeping a detailed log of incidents helps too, though we know this can be emotionally draining.

-While many police officers genuinely want to help, they’re not always trained to fully understand the complexities of stalking, especially with stretched resources.
+While many police officers genuinely want to help, they are not always trained to fully understand the complexities of stalking, especially with stretched resources.
 Victims are often left feeling vulnerable and unheard.
-That’s not how it should be.
+That is not how it should be.

 When the Police Response Isn’t Enough

 At Private Investigators UK, we specialise in Anti-Stalking investigations.
-If you feel you’re not getting the response you need, we can step in to gather the evidence on your behalf.
-Our team builds a thorough case file — the kind the authorities can’t ignore.
+If you feel you are not getting the response you need, we can step in to gather the evidence on your behalf.
+Our team builds a thorough case file that the authorities cannot ignore.

-Taking action against stalking can feel overwhelming.
-But we’re here to help you take back control, push past the fear, and reclaim your peace of mind.
+Taking action against stalking can feel overwhelming, but we are here to help you take back control, move past the fear, and reclaim your peace of mind.

 What Does Stalking Really Look Like?

-Stalking doesn’t always look how it’s shown on TV.
-It’s often subtle and insidious.
+Stalking does not always look how it is shown on TV.
+It is often subtle and insidious.
 It might be constant messages, showing up uninvited, following you, or even damaging your property.
-These are not signs of affection — they’re warning signs of obsession, control, and danger.
+These are not signs of affection, they are warning signs of obsession, control, and danger.

 Who Are the Stalkers?

 Contrary to popular belief, stalkers are rarely strangers hiding in the shadows.
-In fact, nearly half of all reported stalking cases involve former partners.
-Around a third come from people the victim already knows in some way.
+Nearly half of all reported cases involve former partners.
+Around a third come from people the victim already knows.
 None of this is your fault.
-If someone is harassing you, it’s stalking — plain and simple — and it’s against the law.
+If someone is harassing you, it is stalking plain and simple, and it is against the law.

 What We Can Do

-Plenty of organisations offer advice and emotional support, and they’re incredibly valuable.
-But if you need action — clear, decisive, and professional help — that’s where we stand out.
+Plenty of organisations offer advice and emotional support, and they are valuable.
+But if you need action in the form of clear, decisive, and professional help, that is where we stand out.

 What Counts as Stalking?

-Under UK law (specifically, the Protection from Harassment Act 1997), stalking isn’t listed as a single offence, but a pattern of behaviours that, together, create a picture of obsession or threat.
+Under UK law (the Protection from Harassment Act 1997), stalking is not one single offence but a pattern of behaviours that together create a picture of obsession or threat.
 These behaviours can include:

 • Following you